 The third point concerned cyber force competition to acquire zero-day vulnerabilities on competitors, avoid attribution, and disguise attacks as normal procedures.
-Again, the prevalence among Western policy makers and academic of saving such capabilities to deter or prevail in conflict, contrasts with authoritarian practices of effectively waging cyberwar all of the time.
+Again, the prevalence among Western policymakers and academics of saving such capabilities to deter or prevail in conflict contrasts with authoritarian practices of effectively waging cyberwar all of the time.

 With the advent of Joint All-Domain Command and Control JADC2, the US needs an expansion of security strategy to stay competitive.
 I’ve argued for the Strategy Cuboid.

 Unless commanders are prepared and empowered to influence relationships in the information environment besides blowing stuff up, we can have an exquisite C2 system and still end up losing complex wars.